BRITE-REU/programming-workshops/source/workshops/02_R/Workshop_R.rst

 Running simple comparative statistical analyses
 ***********************

-Later in this workshop, we will use a fancy Bioconductor package to run differential gene expression analysis.
-The basis for this type of analysis is common when analyzing high-throughput data.
-It has the following steps
+In bioinformatics, we frequently want to perform statistical tests to find genes with a significant deviation in expression patterns across experimental conditions, for example genes that seem to be down-regulated in tumors compared to normal cells.
+Later in this workshop, we will use a fancy Bioconductor package (*DESeq2*) to run differential gene expression analysis.
+This type of analysis is common when analyzing high-throughput data, and it has the following basic steps:

 1. Extract the expression values for a single gene.
-2. Run compare the mean expression between two groups using a statistical test.
+2. Compare the mean expression between two groups using a statistical test.
 3. Repeat steps 1 + 2 for every gene.

 ***********************